London Tube Map 2024

 Why is the London Underground called the Tube?

-- It's called like that due to the tubular shape of its tunnels.
+- It is so named due to the tubular shape of its tunnels.

-Which was the first city in the world to have a tube?
+Which was the first city in the world to have an underground railway?

 - The first city in the world to inaugurate an Underground was London